Module 2.1

 Electrolytic Capacitors

 The down side with this process is that the capacitor is polarised and must not have reversed polarity voltages applied.
-If this occurs the insulating oxide layer is stripped away again and the capacitor may pass a large current.
+If this occurs the insulating oxide layer is very quickly stripped away from the positive plate, allowing the capacitor to pass a large current.
 As this occurs in a sealed container, the "liquid" electrolyte quickly boils and expands rapidly.
-This can lead to an explosion within seconds!
+This can lead to a violent explosion within seconds!
 NEVER connect an electrolytic capacitor the wrong way round!
+Because of this danger, electrolytic capacitors have markings showing the polarity of their connecting leads.
+A common polarity marking(6) is shown in Fig. 2.1.4 consisting of a strip of minus(-) symbols to indicate the negative lead of the capacitor.

 Variable capacitors

-The variable capacitors shown in fig. 2.1.3 are used as tuning capacitors in AM radios, although they have largely been replaced by "Varicap" (variable capacitance) diodes, but they can still be found in circuit diagrams and supplier´s catalogues for replacement purposes.
+The variable capacitors shown in fig. 2.1.5 are used as tuning capacitors in AM radios, although they have largely been replaced by "Varicap" (variable capacitance) diodes having a small capacitance that can be varied by applying a variable voltage. but the mechanically variable capacitors can still be found in circuit diagrams and supplier´s catalogues for replacement purposes.

-Tuning capacitors have very small values of typically a few pF to a few tens of pF.
-Large air dielectric types like the animated one on the left have been superceded by miniature types as shown top−right (front and back to show the tiny trimmer capacitors accessed through holes in the rear of the case).
+Tuning capacitors, whatever their type, generally have very small capacitance values of typically a few pF to a few tens of pF.
+Large air dielectric types like the animated one in Fig. 2.1.5 have been superceded by miniature PVC dielectric types as shown top−right of Fig 2.1.5.
+The front and back views show the tiny preset or trimmer capacitors accessed through holes in the rear of the case).